-Which Canon Prime Lens Should I Buy First - 35mm or 50mm?
+35mm vs 50mm: Which Canon Prime Lens Should You Buy First?

 The 35mm and 50mm focal lengths are both classics — once considered standard and used for everything from everyday photography to professional work, before zoom lenses took over.
 While zoom lenses offer versatility, most photographers eventually add a prime lens to their kit for the sharpness, maximum aperture, and low-light performance they provide.
 Let's help you decide which Canon prime lens should be your first.